Sous-Chefs-Boneyard/website/content/docs/best-practices.md

 All configurables should be surfaced through a easy to understand, [custom resource](https://docs.chef.io/custom_resources.html) interface.

-For example the [postgresql_client_install resource](https://github.com/sous-chefs/postgresql/#postgresql_client_install), surfaces a version atrribute.
+For example the [postgresql_client_install resource](https://github.com/sous-chefs/postgresql/#postgresql_client_install), surfaces a version property.
 Which is obvious to the user.
 Much like a template, or file resource.

 ```ruby
 postgresql_client_install 'Client install' do